spencer-shadley/completed-class/02-lesson-plans/part-time/03-Week/01-Day/01-Day-LessonPlan.md

     * Create a website (from scratch) that asks users if they eat steak.

-    * If they respond with "yes", write the following to the page: "Here’s a Steak Sandwich!"
+    * If they respond with "yes", alert the following to the page: "Here’s a Steak Sandwich!"

-    * If they respond with "no", write the following to the page: "Here’s a Tofu Stir-Fry!"
+    * If they respond with "no", alert the following to the page: "Here’s a Tofu Stir-Fry!"

     * Bonus: Ask what the user’s birth year is.
 If they are under 21, alert the following: "No Sake for you!"

-    * Hint: You will need to use `document.write()` from a few slides back.

 ### 22. Instructor Do: Review If/Else Activity #1 (10 mins)

 * Review the solution found in `09-ConditionalActivity`.
-Point out the uses of conditionals and of `document.write`.
+Point out the uses of conditionals.
 For the bonus, run the program with various ages, and show students how each elicits a different output.

     ![7-Sake](Images/7-Sake.png)